 Income from funding without sufficiently specific performance obligations is recognised when the Corporation obtains control over the granted assets (i.e., cash received).
-Where the total funding amount in a contract is not allocated to distinct milestones/performance obligations and specifies purpose only, revenue is recognised when the Corporation obtains control over the funds i.e., cash received).

-The \$0.12 million grant revenue received from the Department of Regional NSW in 2022-23 was as part of the Newcastle Port Community Contribution Fund following a milestone completion for the Honeysuckle public domain project.
+Grant revenue of \$0.24 million was recognised in 2023-24 on completion of road extension works at Mt Penang, \$0.09 million was recognised for Safer Cities project from the Transport for NSW and \$0.06 million received from the Department of Regional NSW in 2023-24 was as part of the Newcastle Port Community Contribution Fund following a milestone completion for a Honeysuckle public domain project.

 No element of financing is deemed present as funding payments are usually received in advance or shortly after the relevant obligation is satisfied.
 Revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
 This is based on past experience and terms specified in the contract.
 Refer to Note 8 for the transaction price allocated to performance obligations that have not been satisfied at the end of the reporting period and when it is expected to be recognised as revenue.